 In her still life compositions, she combines objects and images from personal and collective archives - sourced from her travels, art history and the everyday.
 Eloise enjoys playing with pattern and analogy to weave these objects' stories together and explore her own curious narratives.
 Using this visual pairing process allows her to map out the interconnectedness of things so that slow looking becomes a way of seeking meaning as well as an act of pleasure and indulgence.

 She also draws upon the decorative to reflect on subjects like the environmental challenges we face today, and to examine the various notions of aesthetic, material, economic and emotional value we attribute to objects.
 She employs visual means to explore the impacts of our ways on the environment, with topics ranging from plastic pollution to fast fashion.

 Eloise graduated with a Fine Art & History of Art degree at Goldsmiths in 2018 and completed an apprenticeship in paper marbling at Marmor Paperie in 2020.
-She is currently studying an MA in Fine Art at City & Guilds of London Art School in 2023.
+She graduated from an MA in Fine Art at City & Guilds of London Art School in 2023.
 She is currently the Decorative Surfaces fellow at City & Guilds, with the support of the Worshipful Company of Painter-Stainers.

 For inquiries about commissions, collaborations and purchasing artworks, please get in touch:

 Sign up to my newsletter below to hear about upcoming exhibitions and new work in progress

 + receive a 10% discount on your first order from my online shop: